List of active duty United States three-star officers: Retirement

-A three-star officer may also be reduced to their permanent rank pending circumstances that delay appointment to another three-star position of importance.
+A three-star officer may also be reduced to their permanent rank, and equivalent pay grade, in circumstances where reappointment to three-star rank is delayed.
 Historically, officers leaving three-star or four-star positions were allowed to revert to their permanent two-star ranks to mark time in lesser jobs until statutory retirement, but now such officers are expected to retire immediately to avoid obstructing the promotion flow.